Darrell Hammond: Personal life

 Hammond married his wife, Elizabeth, on May 9, 1990.
 The couple divorced in the early 1990s, then remarried in 1997.
 They have a daughter together.
 During a 2012 appearance on the Imus in the Morning radio program, Hammond revealed that the couple was in the process of divorcing, and later that same year the divorce became final.

 Hammond has admitted to struggling with alcoholism and cocaine addiction.
 The death of a close friend in 1991 led to a drug and alcohol relapse.
 Hammond regularly wears all black when not performing as an homage to another friend who died by suicide in 1992.
 After another relapse in 2009, Hammond went to rehab.

 In August 2011, Hammond filed a lawsuit against Jose Mendez and Dona Monteleone after a car accident in which he was the passenger.
 Monteleone, who was driving Hammond's vehicle at the time of the accident, is a Manhattan real estate agent.

 During an October 2011 interview with CNN, Hammond revealed that his mother had abused him during his childhood.
 His anxiety from abuse led to cutting, several hospitalizations due to psychiatric problems, and diagnoses which initially included bipolar disorder, schizophrenia, and borderline personality disorder.

 Hammond says that he was medicated throughout his tenure on Saturday Night Live, and that he cut himself backstage and was once taken from the studio to a psychiatric ward.
 The incident helped him come to terms with what he and the doctor who treated him realized was his fundamental problem, the posttraumatic stress disorder stemming from his abusive childhood.
 Just prior to his 2000 appearance as Al Gore in a sketch parodying that year's first presidential debate, he had a panic attack after forgetting his lines.
-However, he gave a performance so compelling that Gore's campaign staff made him watch it to understand why some people responded negatively to him.
+However, his performance was so compelling that Gore's campaign staff made the candidate watch it to understand why some voters responded negatively to him.